medusa-project/active-medusa/README.md

     item.save!

-There is no guarantee, however, that the entity will actually receive this slug, and even if it doesn't, the save will succeed.
+There is no guarantee, however, that the entity will actually receive this slug, and no error will be raised if it doesn't.

 ## Updating Entities